shaunlebron/how-we-made-a-game/layouts.md

 ## The Pinboard Tool

 The tool that we use to build these layouts is essentially a virtual pinboard.
-The selected element is shown with a blue border, and its "pin" is shown in red.
+The selected element is shown with a red border, and its "pin" is shown in blue.
+The pins always stay in the same relative screen position (a percentage of the full width or height).

 ![layout-pinboard](img/layouts-pinboard.png)